Acupressure Points for Nausea – With Great Results

 Many women and men suffer from pregnancy nausea and vomiting.
 To help alleviate the nauseating feeling, the best thing to do is to get enough fresh air.
 Another alternative is to eat plain biscuits or dry toast and eat small portions of meals frequently.
 A fact is that certain odors can trigger Nausea, and eating meals at room temperature could help.

-Further, you need to chew your food slowly and avoid food that provokes the feeling.
+Furthermore, you need to chew your food slowly and avoid foods that provoke the feeling.
 However, if you are suffering, you can do the following:

-• Drink lots of water, and it helps keep your body hydrated.
+- Drink plenty of water to help keep your body hydrated.

-• One of the best herbal medicines for morning sickness is ginger.
+- Ginger is one of the most effective herbal remedies for morning sickness.
 Just smelling it helps with Nausea and vomiting.
 If you are brave enough, you can chew a ginger candy or eat a piece of ginger.
 Alternatively, add five drops of ginger juice to one tsp of honey and take it first thing in the morning.
 Another way to consume it is in tea: add one tsp of grated ginger with honey to warm water and drink it twice daily.

-• Acupressure is another way to help relieve Nausea.
+- Acupressure is another way to help relieve Nausea.
 You can do this with an acupressure wristband by wearing one on each wrist.
 Furthermore, you can apply pressure by keeping three fingers across the wrist.
 Now, place your thumb under the wrist below the index finger.
 At this point, rub firmly in a circular motion for up to three minutes.
-Do this by repeating the procedure on the other wrist as well.
+Repeat the procedure on the other wrist as well.

-• Peppermint has methanol, an anesthetic effect that prevents Nausea and vomiting.
-You can drink it as a tea by adding one tsp of dried peppermint to hot water with honey and leaving it to seep for up to 10 minutes.
+- Peppermint contains methanol, which has an anesthetic effect that helps prevent nausea and vomiting.
+You can drink it as a tea by adding 1 tsp of dried peppermint to hot water with honey and letting it steep for up to 10 minutes.
 Another great way is to drop essential peppermint drops over a handkerchief and inhale the vapors.

-• Lemon peel is also great for easing vomiting.
+- Lemon peel is also great for easing vomiting.
 You can smell a lemon peel or add essential oil to your handkerchief to sniff.
-Furthermore, you can squeeze some lemon into a glass of water with honey to prevent bouts of vomiting.
+Furthermore, you can add a squeeze of lemon to a glass of water with honey to help prevent bouts of vomiting.

-• Lastly, the trusted old friend Apple Cider Vinegar always comes to the rescue when you feel sick.
-Mix a tbsp of honey with a tablespoon of ACV in cold water and drink it before bed.
+- Lastly, the trusted old friend, Apple Cider Vinegar, always comes to the rescue when you feel sick.
+Mix one tablespoon of honey with one tablespoon of ACV in cold water and drink it before bed.
 When taken early in the morning, you can add three teaspoons of AVC to warm water instead and drink it on an empty stomach.

 Home Remedies for Nausea and Vomiting in Diarrhea:

 One moment, you feel fine, and suddenly, in the middle of the night, you run to the bathroom.
 Yes, you have diarrhea, and the stomach flu is a serious business.
-You can get the illness from different things: stress, dietary indiscretion, food poisoning, or traveler’s diarrhea.
+You can contract the illness from various sources, including stress, dietary indiscretion, food poisoning, or traveler’s diarrhea.
 In most cases, it is temporary, but it can cause dehydration and become life-threatening when prolonged.

-The truth is that the stomach flu can resolve by itself in one day without using a prescription.
+The truth is that the stomach flu can resolve on its own in one day without the need for a prescription.
 You can buy many over-the-counter medications to reduce intestinal motility.
-Sometimes, the doctor prescribes antibiotics to fight bacterial infection—another alternative home remedy for Nausea and vomiting is a Nausea Acupressure.
+Sometimes, the doctor prescribes antibiotics to fight bacterial infection.
+Another alternative home remedy for Nausea and vomiting is Nausea Acupressure.

-You must apply pressure to the index finger a fraction from the corner of the nail, on the side facing your thumb.
+You must apply pressure to the index finger, a fraction of an inch from the corner of the nail, on the side facing your thumb.
 You can do this for up to seven seconds several times.
-Another alternative is blackberry root bark boiled in water for up to 20 minutes and strained to drink as tea.
+Another alternative is to boil blackberry root bark in water for up to 20 minutes and then strain it to drink as tea.

 Alternatively, you can use the following home remedies for adults:

-• Get enough rest, as it is a natural remedy for diarrhea or any illness.
+- Get enough rest, as it is a natural remedy for diarrhea and many other illnesses.

-• Place a heating pad on your stomach to help ease the cramps and pain.
-Alternatively, you can place a cold cloth on the forehead to comfort the inner part of the body at the same time.
+- Place a heating pad on your stomach to help ease the cramps and pain.
+Alternatively, you can place a cold cloth on the forehead to comfort the inner part of the body simultaneously.

-• It is essential to drink clear fluids every hour while sipping it slowly.
+- It is essential to drink clear fluids every hour, sipping them slowly.
 You can drink sports drinks or clear broth.
-Prevent sugary and caffeinated beverages, as it can make the problem worse.
+Avoid sugary and caffeinated beverages, as they can exacerbate the problem.

-• As Nausea subsides, add blends of bland foods to your diet.
+- As Nausea subsides, add blends of bland foods to your diet.
 Ensure the food is easy to digest, like rice, gelatin, or chicken.
-You can even snack on pretzels as the salt retains water to keep you hydrated.
+You can even snack on pretzels, as the salt helps retain water to keep you hydrated.

-• Another helpful remedy is eating burnt toast, as it soaks up the toxins to work the disease out of the body.
+- Another helpful remedy is eating burnt toast, as it helps absorb toxins and work the disease out of the body.

 Home Remedies for Infants and Children with Stomach Flu:

 Here, it is essential to keep your child lying on their side as it minimizes inhaling the vomit into their lungs.
-Ensure they stay hydrated by consuming enough fluids, and if your child keeps vomiting the liquid out, consult your pediatrician.
+Ensure they stay hydrated by consuming enough fluids.
+If your child continues to vomit the liquid out, consult your pediatrician.

-However, if it is not severe, you can use the following home remedies for Nausea and vomiting in Nauseas:
+However, if it is not severe, you can use the following home remedies for Nausea and vomiting:

-Fluid Intake—You need to increase your fluid intake as it can drain the kids’ bodies.
+Fluid Intake—You need to increase your fluid intake, as it can help replenish the kids’ bodies.
 It would be best to stop them from eating solid food for up to 12 hours after the vomiting stops.
 Some great foods are light vegetable soups, ice cream, or clear broth.

 Ginger Juice – not all children will love the idea, but it helps stop Nausea and vomiting.
 Instead of serving it as a drink, you can grate small pieces.
 Squeeze the juice from the ginger and mix it with honey, making it easier for the child to digest.